TracerBench/tracerbench/packages/cli/README.md

   $ tracerbench analyze

 OPTIONS
-  -a, --archive=archive  (required) [default: ./test/trace.archive] Path to archive file -f, --file=file        (required) [default: ./test/trace.json] Path to the existing trace JSON file -m, --methods=methods  (required) [default: ''] List of methods to aggregate
+  -a, --archive=archive  (required) Path to archive file -f, --file=file        (required) [default: ./trace.json] Path to the existing trace JSON file -m, --methods=methods  (required) [default: ""] List of methods to aggregate

   -r, --report=report    Directory path to generate a report with aggregated sums for each heuristic category and
                          aggregated sum across all heuristics